NickLarsen/sliding-tiles/SlidingTiles/README.md

 - Provides fine control over memory representation
 - Built with .NET for cross-platform performance
 - Supports gzipped files for efficient storage and transfer
+- Generated puzzle files are automatically compressed for space efficiency